NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __components__: List of Intel Parallel Studio XE components to install.
-The default values are `intel-icc__x86_64` and `intel-ifort__x86_64`, i.e., install the Intel C++ and Fortran compilers only.
+The default values is `DEFAULTS`.
+If only the Intel C++ and Fortran compilers are desired, then use `intel-icc__x86_64` and `intel-ifort__x86_64`.
 Please note that the values are not consistent between versions; for a list of components, extract `pset/mediaconfig.xml` from the tarball and grep for `Abbr`.

-The default values correspond to Intel Parallel Studio XE 2018.
+- __daal__: Boolean flag to specify whether the Intel Data Analytics Acceleration Library environment should be configured when `psxevars` is False.
+This flag also controls whether to install
+- __the corresponding runtime in the `runtime` method.
+Note__: this flag does not control whether the developer environment is installed; see `components`.
+The default is True.

 - __eula__: By setting this value to `True`, you agree to the [Intel End User License Agreement](https://software.intel.com/en-us/articles/end-user-license-agreement).
 The default value is `False`.

+- __icc__: Boolean flag to specify whether the Intel C++ Compiler environment should be configured when `psxevars` is False.
+This flag also controls whether to install the corresponding runtime in
+- __the `runtime` method.
+Note__: this flag does not control whether the developer environment is installed; see `components`.
+The default is True.

+- __ifort__: Boolean flag to specify whether the Intel Fortran Compiler environment should be configured when `psxevars` is False.
+This flag also controls whether to install the corresponding runtime in
+- __the `runtime` method.
+Note__: this flag does not control whether the developer environment is installed; see `components`.
+The default is True.

+- __ipp__: Boolean flag to specify whether the Intel Integrated Performance Primitives environment should be configured when `psxevars` is False.
+This flag also controls whether to install
+- __the corresponding runtime in the `runtime` method.
+Note__: this flag does not control whether the developer environment is installed; see `components`.
+The default is True.

 - __license__: The license to use to activate Intel Parallel Studio XE.
 If the string contains a `@` the license is interpreted as a